Focusing on safety and stroke development since 2003

 (waived if 3 or more lessons can be scheduled at the same pool in surrounding time blocks.)

 Fill out the registration form below for each TIME SLOT you are requesting and press submit.
-Then, pay the $25 deposit for each TIME SLOT you have requested by pressing the BUY THIS button.
-First registered with payment is first scheduled.
-Miss Laura will update the available time slots each evening.
 If you request a time that is not available, Miss Laura will respond with other options within 72 hours.
 Eight days before your lessons are to begin (the Sunday of the week prior), Miss Laura will confirm the lessons via email.
 Please add SwimLessons@LauraLWatson.com to your contacts so it won't get caught in spam.
-At that time, you are locked into your time slot and the balance will therefore be due in full by the final lesson.
+At that time, you are locked into your time slot and payment will therefore be due in full by the final lesson.

 Miss Laura will be in the pool area prior to your lesson in her trademark hat.
 For all other details, please read the Fine Print.